 You can do barre classes from home, as there are plenty of online classes available.
 The Royal Academy of Dance have a series of beginner barre classes for over 55s on their YouTube channel.
 You can watch the first lesson here…

-There are also plenty of barre classes available at local gyms, community and leisure centres – so once lockdown restrictions are eased, it’s worth getting in touch with yours to find out which barre classes might be available to you.
+There are also plenty of barre classes available at local gyms, community and leisure centres – so it’s worth getting in touch with yours to find out which barre classes might be available to you.

 2. Hunt for treasure

 If you’re keen to get outside and get moving, then consider going geocaching.
 In a nutshell, geocaching is an outdoor activity that will allow you to hunt for treasure using GPS coordinates on your phone.
 A typical geocache container will be waterproof and contain a pencil and logbook for you to sign and date to prove that you found it, before returning it to its original location for other’s to find.
 Some geocaches have the addition of small trinkets, which you can trade for some of your own.